Nexinto/k8s-bigip-ipam/README.md

 You can list those addresses using `kubectl get ipaddresses` and check details with `kubectl describe ipaddress ...`

+### HTTP or TCP mode

+The loadbalancing mode for your Service can be configured by setting the Annotation `nexinto.com/req-vip-mode` to `tcp` or `http`.
+The default is `tcp`.

+### SSL termination

+If you would like BigIP to terminate your SSL connections, create an SSL profile on your BigIP and set the Annotation `nexinto.com/vip-ssl-profiles` on your Service to the name the SSL profile.
+Use the complete path for the profile, for example `Common/mysite`.

 ## Troubleshooting

 If your virtual server isn't created, first check the Events for your Service (`kubectl describe service ...`)